gabrielegilardi/SpaceDyn/README.md

   - PSO (new function - particle swarm optimizer)
   - Animation (new function - animate system)
   - SaveResults (new function - save results)
+  - Joint_Limits (new function - allows to impose limits on the joints)